 Before we can determine what lures to run, we need to know where the preferred temperature of our target species is, in this case for king salmon.
 We have discussed how to find this in previous posts.
 We typically choose our lure presentations based upon where in the water column this temperature is.
 There are typically four scenarios that we may encounter.

-Upper Quadrant of The Water Column
+Upper Water Column

 Second Quadrant of The Water Column